Features

 --idle-timeout 30m

-Capture the lease id from the output.
-Use the canonical cbx_... id for image commands, not only the friendly slug.
+Capture the lease id from the output and use the canonical cbx_... id for image commands, not only the friendly slug.

 crabbox run \